igloo-project/igloo-doc/source/usage/database/flyway.md

 ## Create an Igloo data upgrade

-If you have wrote Java formatted data upgrades, you need to create an Igloo data upgrade for each one of these.

-An Igloo data upgrade is a java class which implements `IDataUpgrade` and override its methods.
+An Igloo data upgrade is a java class which implements `IDataUpgrade`.

-Write all your operations in the function `perform()`.
+Migration operations are performed by the `perform()` function.

-Each Igloo data upgrade need to be registered in  `DataUpgradeManagerImpl` :
+Each Igloo data upgrade need to be registered in  `DataUpgradeManagerImpl` bean:

 ```java
 @Override